-In the above example, the 3 upper body segments are over 100%, but the lower body segments are not.
+In the above example, all body segments are not at the 100% mark

-If you’re working with a client like this, they may benefit from exercises that target Lean Body Mass development in their legs.
-This will help them achieve a more balance body composition and may have other positive effects, such as body fat reduction, as well.
+If you’re working with a client like this, they may benefit from a full body resistance training to improve their Lean Body Mass in each segment.
+This will help them achieve a stronger, in balanced body composition and may have other positive effects, such as body fat reduction, as well.

 1. Sedentary adults

-Sedentary adults who do not exercise commonly have below 100% Segmental Lean Mass especially in their legs, primarily due to jobs that require them to sit throughout most of the day.
+Sedentary adults who do not exercise, commonly have below-average Segmental Lean Mass, usually in the legs, which may be due to having jobs that require them to sit throughout most of the day.

 2. “Skinny Fat” individuals (sarcopenic obese)